Longhorns hoping bye week helps with injuries, Roschon Johnson continues to be selfless

 “Hopefully, when he does come back, this won’t be something he’s dealing with for the rest of the season,” Herman said.

-Running back Jordan Whittington’s is still recovering from a sports hernia injury from high school that he reaggravated against Louisiana Tech in the season opener.
+Running back Jordan Whittington is still recovering from a sports hernia injury from high school that he re-aggravated against Louisiana Tech in the season opener.

 “Best-case scenario [for his return] would probably be the week after West Virginia,” Herman said.
 “Worst-case scenario would be a week or two after that, but he has not had any setbacks.
 Everything has been going pretty good.”

-But with the relatively new redshirt rules that allow an athlete to play up to four games while still preserving a year of eligibility, Johnson had a decision to make: Keep playing and burn a season, or sit out to protect his long-term future.
+With the relatively new redshirt rules that allow an athlete to play up to four games while still preserving a year of eligibility, Johnson had a decision to make after the Oklahoma State game — keep playing and burn a season, or sit out to protect his long-term future.

 “I said, ‘Hey, kid, this is your decision, this is your career, but we’re at that point where we’ve gotta make a decision,'” Herman said about a conversation with the true freshman.
 “He said, ‘Am I still gonna be able to help the team?’
 I said ‘Absolutely.’
 And he said, ‘Then we’ll worry about all that stuff after the season.’
 So we’re planning on playing him for the rest of the season.”